asnota/reactnd-project-myreads-starter/README.md

 ## Prerequisites

-This is an application, simulating the real-world fetch behavior form the remote API using React framework.
+This is an application, simulating the real-world fetch behavior form the remote API using React.js framework.
 The application is built using responsive design patterns and ideally should be accessible on any device with the Internet connection.

 ## Goals